lynx-json/jsua-lynx/README.md

 ## View Attributes

-A view representing a Lynx document may have the following attributes:
+A view representing a Lynx JSON document may have the following attributes:

 * `data-content-url` - the document's URL
 * `data-content-type` - the document's content type (`application/lynx+json`)
 * `data-lynx-realm` - the document's realm URI

-A view representing a node of a Lynx document may have the following attributes:
+A view representing a node of a Lynx JSON document may have the following attributes:

 * `data-lynx-visibility` - the node's `visibility`
 * `data-lynx-hints` - the node's `hints`